maxmax65/RepData_PeerAssessment1/PA1_template.md

 ## associate the day-of-the-week (var DoW) to each element of "uncomplete.dates"
 ## df using the function weekdays()
 uncomplete.dates<-cbind(uncomplete.dates, DoW=weekdays(uncomplete.dates$date))
-## DoW.avgs (Days-of-Weeks.averages) contains in its first column the 288 5'-intervals and in each of the following 7 columns the 288 number of steps
+## DoW.avgs (Days-of-Weeks.averages) contains in its first column the 288 5'
+## intervals and in each of the following 7 columns the 288 number of steps
 ## averaged across every day of the week, from Monday (col 2) to Sunday (col8)

 ## initizialize DoW.avgs with the var "interval" [0000 ...
 2355] as first row
 DoW.avgs<-data.frame(interval=unique(activity$interval))
 dayofweek=c("Monday", "Tuesday", "Wednesday","Thursday","Friday", "Saturday", "Sunday")
-## calculates and stores in DoW.avgs columns the average number of steps in each 5'-interval from "Monday" to "Sunday"
+## calculates and stores in DoW.avgs columns the average number of steps in each
+## 5'-interval from "Monday" to "Sunday"
 for (i in 1:7){
   ## subsetting the activity dataset per day-of-the-week and eliminating the NAs
   data.ref<-cbind(subset(activity,